 Figure 7.4.2.2-1: C2 communication modes configuration

-1. The UAE Server sends a C2 communication modes configuration request including the UAS identifier, allowed C2 communication modes (e.g., direct, network assisted, USS/UTM navigated), primary and optionally secondary C2 communication mode and policy for switching.
+1. The UAE Server sends a C2 communication modes configuration request including the UAS identifier, allowed C2 communication modes (e.g., direct, network assisted, UTM-Navigated), primary and optionally secondary C2 communication mode and policy for switching.
 In the case of removal of C2 communication mode configuration parameters from the UAV or UAV-C, then the request shall only include the UAS identifier.

 2. The UAE Client stores or removes the C2 communication mode configuration parameters as per the information received in step 1.